pachun/using-git/README.md

 We're almost done.

-Before we open a pull request, let's make sure we're still working on top of the most up to date version of master:
+Before we open a pull request, let's make sure we're still working on top of the most up to date version of `master`:

 ```bash
 git checkout master